Academic Program Overview

 Kindergarten prepares students for school through developmental reading, math and social skills activities and in-depth subject studies.

 High school offers a range of academic courses to meet core requirements as well as support student interest.
-Schedules can include co-op classes at other schools, service learning and work experience, as well as courses art institutes, colleges, and universities.
-Early release, dismissal, and extended lunch need approval.

 At all grades, the MLC program is personalized in keeping with the culture of a smaller learning environment.
 Instruction has an experiential influence and we use proficiency grades when reporting student progress and final assessment.